Coronavirus (COVID-19) Pandemic

 - Loss of Civil Liberties, Challenges to Ethical Principles

-As new developments and broader public conversations about U.S. and global responses to COVID-19 take place, periodically, additional news analyses will be added to this referenced special report on COVID-19.
-To learn more about this subject, readers are encouraged to click on references anchoring this report, which contain substantive information from many different sources.
+As new developments and broader public conversations about U.S. and global responses to COVID-19 take place, additional news analyses periodically will be added to this referenced special report on COVID-19.
+To learn more about SARS-Cov-2, COVID-19 disease, COVID-19 vaccines and public health policy and law related to the coronavirus pandemic, readers are encouraged to click on references anchoring essays in the articles of this report, which contain substantive information from many different original sources.

 1 World Health Organization.
 Pneumonia of unknown cause – China.
 Jan.
 5, 2020.